Missing Malaysia plane puts new satellite sensors in the spotlight

 While data transmissions from the separate Aircraft Communications Addressing and Reporting System (ACARS), a system similar to text messaging, can be sent via VHF radio link or satellite already, these transmissions can leave gaps of 15-30 minutes, and the amount of data sent varies from airline to airline.

-"We often just don't know the exact current position of aircraft these days," said Joerg Behrens, divisional head at the German Aerospace Centre.
+"We often just don't know the exact current position of aircraft these days," said Joerg Behrens, divisional head at the German Aerospace Center.

 SENSORS ON SATELLITES